Skip to Content

 What is rose harissa?

 Rose harissa is flavoured with roses, either in the form of petals or rose water.
 It adds a delicious floral vibe to the spicy chilli paste.
-I use Belazu brand.
+I use the Belazu brand.

 You can use regular harissa in this recipe if you wish.
-I have plenty of recipes using harissa ranging from harissa pasta and lamb stuffed peppers to harissa prawns so you will not be left with a jar in the fridge!
+I have plenty of recipes using harissa, ranging from harissa pasta and lamb stuffed peppers to harissa prawns, so you will not be left with a jar in the fridge!

-Do I have to cook lamb pink?
+Do I have to cook the lamb pink?

 Absolutely not!
-It is your dinner cook your harissa lamb chops however you want them.
+It is your dinner, cook your harissa lamb chops however you want them.

-My timings give a lamb chop that is cooked medium rare with an internal temperature of 57°C-60°C. If you want it cooked well done all the way through aim for 70°C-71°C.
+My timings give a lamb chop that is cooked medium rare with an internal temperature of 57°C-60°C. If you want it cooked well done all the way through, aim for 70°C-71°C.

 Close up harissa lamb cutlets served on a bed of herby buttered couscous.